cloudflare/cloudflare-docs/products/magic-transit/src/content/about/health-checks/tunnel.md

 Tunnel health checks monitor the status of the Generic Routing Encapsulation (GRE) tunnels that route traffic from Cloudflare to your origin network.
 Magic Transit relies on health checks to steer traffic to the best available routes.

-Tunnel probes originate from Cloudflare's edge network and target the GRE tunnel endpoints you supply during the Magic Transit [onboarding process](/set-up/onboarding/).
+Tunnel probes originate from Cloudflare’s edge network and target the GRE tunnel endpoints you supply during the Magic Transit [onboarding process](/set-up/onboarding/).

 ## Probe construction